TrinityCore/tc-wiki/home.md

 If you wish to contribute ideas or code, please visit our site linked below or make pull requests to our [Github repository](https://github.com/TrinityCore/).

-ATM Trinitycore supports 3 main branches:
+At the moment, Trinitycore supports 3 main branches:

-- 3.3.5 targeting original 2010 wow 3.3.5a, you need wow 3.3.5a.12340 client to run it, wotlk 3.4 client won't work with it. **best for starters**
+- 3.3.5 targeting original 2010 wow 3.3.5a, you need wow 3.3.5a.12340 client for it to run, wotlk 3.4 client is incompatible. **best for starters**
-- cata_classic targeting 2024 wow 4.4 retail cata classic, you need wow 4.4.x client to run it, cata 4.3.4 client won't work with it. **very beta**
+- cata_classic targeting 2024 wow 4.4 retail cata classic, you need wow 4.4.x client for it to run, cata 4.3.4 client is incompatible. **very beta**
-- master usually targeting retail version **a lot of missing content**
+- master usually targeting current retail version. **a lot of missing content**

-there is also wotlk_classic targeting 2023 wow 3.4 but no developement is active with it. **not recommended**
+There was also wotlk_classic targeting 2023 wow 3.4 but no longer maintained. **not recommended**

 For further information on the TrinityCore project, please visit our project website at TrinityCore.org.